Five things I did this week

 Each year I experiment with new garlic varieties to see if they’re worth adding to my “garlic collection”.
 This year I’m trying 3: Russian Red, Spanish Red, and Kakanui.

-I’m getting lazy and spending less time in the garden.
-But we’re still harvesting fresh food regularly.
-How?
-I’m letting nature do the gardening for me.
+Spending less time in the garden, and still harvesting from it by letting nature do the gardening for me.

 Now the garlic is out of the ground, I take a look at how I did this year.

-A spring update from the garden.
+A spring update from the first year in our new garden.

 I got an offer I couldn’t refuse: a giant ball of mouldy hay.